 I receive many questions from prospective art history graduate students wondering how to discern if graduate school is the right choice, how to apply (and what's needed to get in), what grad school entails for art history, and how an advanced degree can further their career options.
 I decided to design and write a small guide that addresses each of these issues in hopes that it will help anyone considering a graduate degree in art history.
 There's also a list of resources at the end of the guide for further reading.

 The guide is free to download.
 You can access it here.

 If you like it, please share it with your friends!

 Peter Robb, M: The Man Who Became Caravaggio (this book is controversial)

 Keith Sciberras & David Stone, Caravaggio and the Knights of Malta

 John Varriano, Caravaggio: The Art of Realism

 Genevieve Warwick (ed.), Caravaggio: realism, rebellion, reception

-The following are journal articles or part of anthologies, but they are (to me) as insightful as any book.
+The following are journal articles or part of anthologies:

 Joseph F. Chorpenning, Another Look at Caravaggio & Religion (Artibus et Historiae)